 2: The story of the vessel used by the featured Peoples

 5: Resources for kids, parents and educators

-6: Stories of and about the featured Peoples
+6: Stories by and of the featured Peoples in each edition

 7: Extraordinary pictures of the lives, land and waters of the featured Peoples